(Originally posted February 19, 2018)

 Now that the two layers have dried, the next step is sanding – which David will do with a respirator.
 Then, he’ll use our hopper and air compressor to texture.
 If I get bold enough, I might even try my hand at texturing.
 Primer and paint will follow, and we’ll have real walls again!

-Thanks to David taking pictures at each step, I’m sure there will be further posts with updates on our progress.
+Thanks to David taking pictures at each step, I’m sure there will be further posts with updates.